+Coronavirus: Manish Sisodia given charge of Delhi health ministry; WHO halts trial of malaria drug

-Coronavirus: Dexamethasone should be used under close medical supervision, says WHO chief
+The WHO chief said dexamethasone should be used under close medical supervision.

-Delhi Health Minister Satyendar Jain, Aam Aadmi Party MLA Atishi and the party’s media panelist Akshay Marathe tested positive on Wednesday.
+Delhi Deputy CM Manish Sisodia was on Thursday given the additional charge of the health ministry and other departments allocated to Health Minister Satyendar Jain who tested positive.

-The WHO chief on Thursday said dexamethasone should be used under close medical supervision.
+Meanwhile, the World Health Organization halted the trial of trials of hydroxychloroquine as a potential treatment for Covid-19.
+It added that the anti-malarial drug did not reduce the mortality rate.
+The WHO chief said dexamethasone should be used under close medical supervision.
 Initial clinical trial results from the United Kingdom that show dexamethasone can be lifesaving for critically-ill patients.

-Meanwhile, Delhi Health Minister Satyendar Jain, Aam Aadmi Party MLA Atishi and the party’s media panelist Akshay Marathe tested positive for the coronavirus on Wednesday.

 India reported 2,003 coronavirus deaths for the first time on Wednesday morning, taking the toll from the disease in the country to 11,903.
 India’s overall count reached 3,54,065, after 10,974 new cases were reported.
 Over 1.86 lakh people have recovered so far.
 India, however, is the world’s fourth-worst affected country by the virus.